Johnny Rutherford: Racing career

 In 1959, Rutherford started driving modified stock cars in Dallas.
 He joined the International Motor Contest Association sprint car circuit in 1961 leading it for most of 1962.
 Rutherford later joined the United States Auto Club (USAC) starting in the Hoosier Hundred and later winning his first championship.

 Rutherford won his qualifying heat race for the 1963 Daytona 500, becoming the youngest winner of a Duel as a championship race, a record that would stand as the races were taken off the championship schedule in 1971 (though it has since been broken, the race was not a championship race when it happened).
 Later that year he also had his first start in the Indianapolis 500.
 Rutherford's first Indy car race win took place at the Atlanta 250.
 He won the USAC National Sprint Car Championship in 1965.

 Rutherford made his first start in the Indianapolis 500 in 1963.
-The following year he was directly behind Eddie Sachs when Sachs plowed into the burning car of Dave MacDonald, killing both drivers.
+The following year, he was directly behind Eddie Sachs when Sachs plowed into the burning car of Dave MacDonald, killing both drivers.
 Rutherford miraculously squeezed between the crash and the wall, passing so close to Sachs' car that a lemon that Sachs wore on a string around his neck was found inside Rutherford's engine compartment.

 On April 3, 1966, Rutherford suffered a serious crash at Eldora Speedway.
 His car flipped out of the track, and he suffered broken arms, a broken finger, and a head injury.
 He was forced to sit out the 1966 Indy 500 and the rest of the season.
 He struggled without a competitive ride for the next several seasons.
-He raised his profile by qualifying a surprising second for the 1970 500.
+He raised his profile by qualifying a surprising second for the 1970 Indianapolis 500--missing the pole by only .01 of a second--and led the field into turn 1.
 He was back with a top-flight ride when he joined the McLaren team in 1973.

 Rutherford's winning car from the 1974 Indianapolis 500.

 Rutherford won pole position at the Indianapolis 500 in 1973, 1976, and 1980.
 In 1973, Rutherford set a one-lap track record of 199.071 mph, falling just shy of becoming the first driver to break the 200 mph barrier at Indianapolis.
 His long-awaited second career win came at the Ontario Motor Speedway in 1973, and victories at the Indianapolis 500 followed in 1974, 1976 and 1980.
 In 1984, at Michigan International Speedway, Rutherford set an all time Indy car qualifying lap speed record of 215.189 mph.
 His win in the 1986 Michigan 500 at the age of 48 made him the oldest winner of a 500-mile race, a record that still stands.
 From 1973 to 1981, Rutherford recorded nine straight seasons with a victory making him one of just six drivers in Indy Car history to do so.